 A source of additional volumes for a volume group that runs out of media.
 An allocation group defines a logical pool of volumes, and is different from an actual operational volume group.
 Normally, one allocation group is configured to serve multiple volume groups.
 If a volume group has an associated allocation group, when the volume group runs out of empty volumes, the library server assigns one from the allocation group to it, subject to configuration restrictions.
-Similarly, when a volume's hfree flag is cleared in a volume group, it is returned to the allocation group, subject to configuration restrictions are defined in the DMF configuration file (/etc/dmf/dmf.conf).
+Similarly, when a volume's hfree flag is cleared in a volume group, it is returned to the allocation group, subject to configuration restrictions.
+The use of allocation groups is optional.
+Allocation groups are defined in the DMF configuration file (/etc/dmf/dmf.conf).